ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Either way, ignoring rumors and conspiracy theories, the proof was in the pudding; those who pushed for the Hard Fork appeared [very happy](https://twitter.com/stephantual/status/743764898316877824) with Ethereum Foundation's "help" in implementing such an effective solution.

-As the Child DAO's split function deadline loomed, consensus was declared, and Ethereum would implement the unthinkable: a Hard Fork to change the rules of the game to try to undo the hack.
+As the Child DAO's split function deadline loomed, consensus was declared, and Ethereum™ would implement the unthinkable: a Hard Fork to change the rules of the game to try to undo the hack.
 The forkers had won the debate; or at least, they got their way.
 For now.

 ## The Fork

 On block 1,920,000, 20th July 2016, history was made.
-While the Ethereum website still proudly [proclaimed](http://web.archive.org/web/20160731205712/https://ethereum.org/) "Build Unstoppable Applications", its authors changed the Ethereum protocol for the sole purpose of stopping The Hacker's Child DAO in its tracks.
+While the Ethereum™ website still proudly [proclaimed](http://web.archive.org/web/20160731205712/https://ethereum.org/) "Build Unstoppable Applications", its authors changed the Ethereum protocol for the sole purpose of stopping The Hacker's Child DAO in its tracks.
 The forkers reached into the contract layer, punt kicked _Code is Law_ out the window, rewrote The DAO's contract mid-flight, and confiscated ETH from The Hacker.
 [Mission Accomplished!](https://twitter.com/initc3org/status/758000698881613824/photo/1)

 Contrary to popular misconception, The DAO Hard Fork was technically _not_ a "rollback", as it is commonly referred to - there was no "going back" to an old state - rather, it was a "surgical irregular state change".
 In many ways, this is far worse outcome than a rollback from a _Code is Law_ perspective, as unlike a long reorg, this was manual intervention of a contract, overriding its logic, _changing the rules of the game_, and inserting some arbitrary replacement code determined by a subjective off-chain governance process with next to no transparency.